DoubleHyphen/Personal-Blog/why_i_dislike_oop.md

 2. Each data-type is represented using exactly the state it needs in order to be uniquely represented, no more and no less.
 Parallelograms need 6 numbers, rectangles and rhombuses need 5, and squares need 4.
 3. Each member function can, and does, denote the invariants it does and does not maintain.
 A rhombus can change its primary angle without changing its data-type; not so a rectangle.
 This goes vice-versa for changing the primary side.
 4. Some member functions can be implemented by changing the data-type, then deferring to an already-existing implementation.
+5. Because parallelograms can change their angle or side without changing their data-type, we have also included `in_place` versions of the same methods, that merely change an already-existing `Parallelogram` instead of creating a new one.
+We could've done easily done like-wise for rhombuses and their angles, or rectangles and their sides, but this code is long enough as it is.
-5. Not _all_ possible states here are valid.
+6. Not _all_ possible states here are valid.
 Sides can have upper or lower limits, lengths must be positive, floats must be finite.
 Those will have to be maintained using sanity checks in the constructor.
 That said, the degrees of freedom are exactly the ones we want.

 This is more-or-less it.
 Let's examine the merits and demerits.